 The most frequent initial symptoms are abdominal pain and swelling, diarrhea, poor appetite, marked weight loss, and ascites.
 Night sweats, thrombophlebitis, and hypercoagulability occur less frequently, and fever of an unknown origin, intestinal obstruction, or acute inflammatory lesions that warrant urgent surgical approach have also been reported.

 Several paraneoplastic syndromes are associated with mesothelioma, which includes thrombocytosis, hypocalcemia, hypoglycemia, venous thrombosis, autoimmune hemolytic anemia, paraneoplastic hepatopathy, hypercoagulable states, disseminated intravascular coagulation, and a wasting syndrome.

 Staging of mesothelioma

-The TNM system describes the size and position of the mesothelioma primary tumor (T), eventual spread of mesothelioma cells to nearby lymph nodes (N) and eventual metastatic spread of mesothelioma cells to other parts of the body (M).
-Once the TNM categories have been decided, the information is grouped together to give the stage, with stage 1 being the earliest and stage 4 the most advanced stage.
+The TNM system describes the size and position of the mesothelioma primary tumor (T), eventual spread of mesothelioma cells to nearby lymph nodes (N), and eventual metastatic spread of mesothelioma cells to other parts of the body (M).
+Once the TNM categories have been determined, the information is grouped together to give the stage, with stage 1 being the earliest and stage 4 the most advanced stage.